databrickslabs/dbx/docs/source/templates/python_basic.rst

     conda create -n <your-environment-name> python=3.7.5
     conda activate <your-environment-name>

 * If you would like to be able to run local unit tests, you'll need JDK.
-If you don't have one, It can be installed via:
+If you don't have one, it can be installed via:

 .. code-block::